Published: August 2017

 This page was reviewed but not written by the grant investigator.
 Distill staff also reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $25,000 to support the Distill Prize for Clarity in Machine Learning, which will be awarded for clear explanations of concepts related to machine learning.
+The Open Philanthropy Project recommended a grant of $25,000 to support the Distill Prize for Clarity in Machine Learning, which will be awarded for clear explanations of concepts related to machine learning.
 The Open Philanthropy Project will also be administering the prize.

 This grant is part of the Distill Prize’s total initial endowment of $125,000, which is also funded by Chris Olah, Greg Brockman, Jeff Dean, and DeepMind.
 We see this grant as an opportunity to increase the volume of work being done on a problem that we believe to be important but which is often not institutionally supported.